corysollberger/SortingAlgorithm/README.txt

 A Python Program -- Created by: Cory Sollberger

-The program is intended to produce a GUI that a user will use to produce a Graphic depicting the resulting data sort through various implementations of sorting algorithms.
+The program is intended to produce a GUI that a user will interact with to visualize data sort through various implementations of sorting algorithms.

 These algorithms include: